EllangoK/ComfyUI-post-processing-nodes/README.md

 <br/>

  - ArithmeticBlend: Blends two images using arithmetic operations like addition, subtraction, and difference.
+ - AsciiArt: Transforms an image into being composed of ASCII characters
  - Blend: Blends two images together with a variety of different modes
  - Blur: Applies a Gaussian blur to the input image, softening the details
  - CannyEdgeMask: Creates a mask using canny edge detection